The Pitfalls of Playing the Stock Market: Why Index Funds Win Every Time

 I was wrong.
 I could feel it in my gut.
 I just didn’t listen.

-A few months back during a minor market correction, I wanted to look and see if there were any expensive mutual funds that I could sell off and “save” on capital gains tax.
+A few months into this experiment during a minor market correction, I wanted to look and see if there were any expensive mutual funds that I could sell off and “save” on capital gains tax.

 Then I noticed that most of my “play portfolio” stocks that I added earlier in the year had all taken a beating.

 I considered if I should sell some to take losses.
-I already had sold a few last month to take some short-term losses and allow me to sell more of my 80+ stocks that I didn’t want.
+I already had sold a few in the months prior to take some short-term losses and allow me to sell more of my 80+ stocks that I didn’t want.

 But I needed to listen to my gut.